Poitrin/musicsheets/README.md

 You'll need to create a `clientId`, in order to authenticate the user and execute the GAS.
 [Open the Google Developers Console](https://console.developers.google.com/) and make sure you've selected the right project (create a new one, if needed).

-Don't forget to enable the `Google Apps Script Execution API` in the Google Developers Console: `Dashboard > Activate API > (Search for Google Apps Script Execution API) > Activate`.
+Don't forget to enable the `Google Apps Script Execution API` and the `Drive API` in the Google Developers Console: `Dashboard > Activate API > … Search for (Google Apps Script Execution|Drive) API … > Activate`.
 Otherwise, you’ll receive a "Google Apps Script Execution API ... is disabled" error.

 Click on `Credentials` (on the left), then the button `Create credentials > OAuth-Client-ID`.
 You'll need to enter a product name for the OAuth consent screen, if necessary.